 Adverbs are an essential part of a writer's toolbox.
-Although they shouldn't be overused, they can often convey specific details that other parts of speech cannot.
+Although they shouldn't be overused, strong adverbs used in writing can often convey specific details that other parts of speech cannot.
 The proper use of adverbs can help your speech or writing stand out.
-In fact, good use of adverbs will strengthen your writing and make you sound like you're worth listening to.
+In fact, making good use of adverbs will strengthen your writing and help ensure readers see value in your work.

 List of Adverbs to Strengthen Your Writing